camden-planning/search/README.md

 # search
 This is a prototype search service for planning applications in Camden

-It uses client-side http requests to retrieve data via api from opendata.camden.gov.uk.
+It uses client-side http requests based on a user's input search queryto retrieve data via api from opendata.camden.gov.uk.